top of page

 Relative clauses in the dative case and with prepositions

 Relative clauses add further information about a noun in the main phrase.
-The relative pronoun must agree with the case and the preposition when the noun in the related phrase is in the Dative case or comes after a preposition.
+The relative pronoun depends on the case required by the verb or the preposition.
 Relative pronouns in German alter depending on the noun's gender, number, and case.

 Example: